-ORANGES – Oranges may have seeds or be seedless; the most popular varieties are navel, Valencia and blood oranges.
+ORANGES – Oranges may have seeds or be seedless.
+The most popular varieties are navel and Valencia, but the red-fleshed blood oranges and the pink-fleshed Cara Caras are also well loved for their unique appearance, low acid profile and sweet flavor with just a hint of berry notes.
 They are an excellent source of vitamin C and fiber and contain some vitamin A and folate.

-TANGERINES AND CLEMENTINES – Both are types of oranges, also known as Mandarin oranges.
-Their skin is loose andtheir segments divide with ease.
+TANGERINES & CLEMENTINES – Both are types of oranges, also known as Mandarin oranges.
+Their skin is loose and their segments divide with ease.

 GRAPEFRUITS – Grapefruits from Florida and Texas usually arrive in October and last until June.
 They are sold as either white or pink and are called grapefruits because they grow in grape-like clusters.
 Grapefruits are a good source of vitamin C.